zgutterm/IBMThink2019/2-CamelREST/README.md

 Open the `DatabaseHealthCheck.java` file in the `hola-service` project.
 This class is responsible for ensuring that there is a connection to the database.
 This class implements the HealthIndicator interface, which the Spring Boot Actuator starter provides.
 The HealthIndicator interface requires a single method named health().

+Note: This service doesn't actually use the database (yet) so this health check is purely demonstrating the capability of the health check, but doesn't actually apply to the health of this service.

 Update the return statements to include a status of UP or DOWN depending on whether or not an exception occurred connecting to the database:

 ```